fyangd/terraform-with-nsx-policy/README.md

 ## Iteration 2

 This example provisions the same topology as iteration1 however it is fully variable based.
 Variables default values can be configured to suit the respective environment' s values.

+## Iteration-TKG

+This example has the Github based binaries for NSX Plugin for Terraform and configures the environment for a TKG installation (credit goes to @jayunit100)